moreonion/campaignion/campaignion_tracking/package/README.md

 some defined tracking signals.
 If some are found they are consumed and corresponding tracking events are dispatched onto the PubSub bus.

-The Drupal side can provide "tracking contexts" but enriching a data structure in the `Drupal.settings` object.
+The Drupal side can provide "tracking contexts" by enriching a data structure in the `Drupal.settings` object.
 The common tracking functionality will read this and provide it as context to dispatched events.
 Examples are node id, node title, donation information.